Earl D. Brooks II: Honors and awards

 In 2018, Indiana Gov. Eric Holcomb presented Brooks with the Sagamore of the Wabash, given to those who render distinguished service to the state of Indiana.
 In 2022, he was honored with the Lifetime Achievement Award by Greater Fort Wayne Business Weekly and inducted into Trine University's Athletic Hall of Fame.
+The university named the Dr. Earl D. and Melanie N. Brooks College of Health Professions in honor of him and his wife Melanie in 2023.
+He was inducted into the Greater Fort Wayne Business Hall of Fame in September 2023.